*Updated June 2022

-Create an album on Facebook that says “available work” and send a newsletter announcing any new collections, limited edition prints or work you recently got back from a show!
+Create an album on Facebook or posts and stories on Instagram that say “available work” and send a newsletter announcing any new collections, limited edition prints or work you recently got back from a show!
 Be excited and give your audience a way to contact you.
 Be sure to only post work for sale that you are TRULY proud of.
 If something in your gut tells you that are not quite there yet, and need to polish up your skills, don’t rush in.
 Take the time you need to develop a strong body of work and then start selling with confidence.

 A caption such as “work available for sale, dm or email for details” or something along those lines makes a huge difference!
 This is obvious, but if you are represented by a gallery and only sell work through them, direct your buyer towards the gallery and you both win!
 Remember that people want to buy art and you are not being annoying by giving them that joy.
 People shop for expensive shoes, purses, and cars.
 Art brings a lot more meaningful pleasure to a collector than a lot of any other items might.
 Don’t deprive a potential collector!

 2. You are the CEO of your art career.
 Invest in your business!